Learning robust marking policies for adaptive mesh refinement

 \section{Putting it all together}

-In the previous section, we characterized marked element AMR as a Markov decision process in which the value of the refinement parameter $\theta$ can be chosen by querying a marking policy $\pi(\theta|o)$ that depends on the current refinement state, distinguished by an observable $o\in\mathcal{O}$.
+In the previous section, we characterized marked element AMR as an MDP in which the value of the refinement parameter $\theta$ can be chosen by querying a marking policy $\pi(\theta|o)$ that depends on the current refinement state, distinguished by an observable $o\in\mathcal{O}$.
 We then motivated a specific observation space~\cref{eq:hobsspace} intended for both the efficiency problem~\cref{eq:err_thresh} and the accuracy problem~\cref{eq:dof_thresh}.

 It remains to formulate a methodology to solve the corresponding optimization problems.
 The first step is to define a statistical model for the policy $\pi(\theta|o)$.
 Experience has shown that projecting a Gaussian model whose mean $\mu = \mu(o)$ and standard deviation $\sigma = \sigma(o)$ are parameterized by a feed-forward neural network works well on this type of problem \cite{sutton2018reinforcement}.
 In other words, the policy $\pi(\theta|o)$ is sampled by projecting normally distributed samples $\tilde{\theta}\sim \tilde{\pi}(\tilde{\theta}|o)$ onto the interval $[0,1]$: